 - Meet at least quarterly, report to the Board at regular meetings of the Board in a manner determined by the Board, and post dates and times of meetings on the MSCS website

 - Analyze academic data collected by staff as requested by the Board.
 Process and report it to the Board along with recommendations for improvement.

 - Send out survey, with prior Board approval, at least annually to parents and caregivers to assess school climate and perception of academic program.
 Report data to the Board and make recommendations based on this data.

-- Work with the ELT to devise clear and consistent ways to measure progress towards stated goals.
-Discuss whether ELT, personnel and infrastructure are advancing or impeding implementation of the school’s Unified Improvement Plan or other progress pertinent to the school’s accreditation contract with the Charter School Institute.
+- Work with the Executive Director to devise clear and consistent ways to measure progress towards stated goals.
+Discuss whether Executive Director, personnel and infrastructure are advancing or impeding implementation of the school’s Unified Improvement Plan or other progress pertinent to the school’s accreditation contract with the Charter School Institute.